Natural Language Processing with NoSQL and JavaScript

 console.log(result); // { liked: 0.19893291592597961, disliked: 0.8026838898658752 }

-As you can see the value for disliked is a lot higher, therefore we can state that this new reviewer did not like the film.
-The returned values are probabilities that Brain.js calculated for us based on all the values found in our feature scaled model.
+The value for “disliked” is much higher.
+So we can say this reviewer didn’t like the film.
+The returned values are probabilities that Brain.js calculated based on the values in our feature-scaled model.

 MarkLogic and JavaScript

-In earlier examples we saw that we can execute JavaScript code in MarkLogic's Query Console interface.
-This is a great feature as it allows to do processing of our data at the database level.
-But when it comes to our Node.js application, we have to do stemming and tokenization as well on all new reviews that we want to classify.
-This would be tricky as we'd have to come up with some code to achieve this.
+In earlier examples, we ran JavaScript code in MarkLogic’s Query Console interface.
+That’s a great feature because it lets you process data at the database level.
+But when it comes to our Node.js application, we still need stemming and tokenisation on all new reviews we want to classify.
+Writing that from scratch would be tricky.

-Luckily, MarkLogic allows us to invoke JavaScript code from the database.
-This means that we can invoke the JavaScript code that we have utilised from within our Node.js application and simply process the response that comes back from the database.
+MarkLogic lets us invoke JavaScript code stored in the database.
+We can call the JavaScript code we’ve already written from within our Node.js application and simply process the response that comes back.

-Consider this piece of code where process.sjs is a 'ServerSide JavaScript' file stored in our database that does the processing of our input.
+Consider this piece of code where process.sjs is a “ServerSide JavaScript” file stored in our database that handles the processing of our input:

 const input = process.argv[2];